-Generic HIV treatment strategy could save nearly $1 billion annually but may be less effectiveJanuary 14th, 2013 in HIV & AIDS /
+Generic HIV treatment strategy could save nearly $1 billion annually but may be less effectiveJanuary 14, 2013 in Medicine & Health / HIV & AIDS

 Replacing the combination of brand-name, antiretroviral drugs currently recommended for control of HIV infection with soon-to-be-available generic medications could save the U.S. health care system almost $1 billion a year but may diminish the effectiveness of HIV treatment.
 A study led by Massachusetts General Hospital (MGH) investigators, appearing in the January 15 Annals of Internal Medicine, examines the potential impact of such a change.